 CARE International is a global organisation working in 104 countries.
 At any one time, CARE supports around 900 poverty-fighting projects in poor and vulnerable communities around the world.
 We publish a range of stories about our work on this website, but we are unable to provide and maintain up-to-date information on all of CARE’s hundreds of projects and programmes.
 If you require information about a specific project or programme that is not featured on this website, please contact us.

 External evaluations of our work are published on CARE’s dedicated evaluations website.

 CARE International UK is a registered charity (number 292506) and a company limited by guarantee (number 01911651, England and Wales, established 7 May 1985).
 We are bound by our Memorandum of Articles.
 Information about our role in the global CARE International federation is included on the About CARE page of this website.

 We are governed by a Board of Trustees who are Directors for the purposes of company law and Trustees for the purposes of charity law.
 The executive management of our work is led by our Senior Management Team.

-More information on our structure, governance and management, and on staff costs, is included in our annual report – the information on staff costs can also be downloaded below:
+More information on our structure, governance and management, and on staff costs (including wages and salaries), is included in our annual report – the information on staff costs (Note 6 to our Financial Statements 2018-19) can also be downloaded below:

 We make this pledge to our supporters: